mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

   ]
 ```

-In case of prefix operators it is enough to specify which one should be
+In the case of prefix operators it is enough to specify which one should be
 parsed and what is the associated data constructor.
 Infix operators are
 defined similarly, but there are several variants of infix constructors for
 various associativity options.
 Note that the operator precedence depends
 only on the order of the elements in the list.

 Finally we have to define the terms.
-In case of arithmetic expressions, it
+In the case of arithmetic expressions,
-is quite simple:
+it is quite simple:

 ```haskell
 aTerm :: Parser AExpr